giulianopz/giulianopz.github.io/_posts/2024-11-01-arduino-lectron-2000.md

 last_revision: 2024-11-02
 categories: arduino lectron-system-2000 inelco electronics
 permalink: /arduino-lectron-system-2000
-comments_id: 4
 ---

 I was thinking of resuming some hobby projects of mine with Arduino which I left incompleted (not to mention the Arduino starter kit itself, coff coff...) when I stumbled upon the following question on StackExchange:

 > [What was there before Arduino?](https://electronics.stackexchange.com/questions/66785/what-there-was-before-arduino)

 The question got a single answer which focuses on the history of [SBCs](https://en.wikipedia.org/wiki/Single-board_computer), but a comment from the user @Passerby points out (with good reason) that it ignores the history of dev kits.

 This brief comment reminded me of something I saw when I visited the [ADI Design Museum](https://www.adidesignmuseum.org/) in Milan two years ago: an ancient dev kit consisting of modules, in the form of dice, that you could combine to build an electronic circuit.

 You can see a photo of it I took that day (2022/12/28, to be exact) below:

 ![a photo of a Lectron System 2000 I took at ADI in Milan (2022/12/28)](../assets/images/lectron.jpg.webp){:.centered}

 I was really impressed to discover this piece of history (~1973) in the museum which closely resembled an Arduino kit in its form and its spirit.

 Actually, I was expecting to find there some Arduino boards besides the beloved Olivetti typewriters.
 Its brand is iconic as much as Olivetti.
 It was even conceived at [Ivrea](https://medium.com/@danielstone/olivettis-ivrea-how-an-italian-tech-giant-built-the-world-s-most-progressive-company-town-557cb035c383), the company town where [Adriano Olivetti](https://artsandculture.google.com/story/adriano-olivetti-fondazione-adriano-olivetti/mwUhh8o5e-foJA?hl=en) was building its humanist techno-utopia.

 Probably the Arduino hardware itself was not so innovative as its development environment (its IDE and CLI, its DSL to hide C++, etc.).
 But in the end, Arduino is primarily a product of **design**, just like the boards, shields, carriers, kits and various accessories manufactured by other companies/foundations like Raspberry Pi, Adafruit, etc.

 > In the true sense of the word: a sleek interface for an action to perform, where [form follows function](https://en.wikipedia.org/wiki/Form_follows_function).

 Nowadays we have recognized a certain inner beauty in these artifacts which was also magnifically depicted in a recent book published by No Starch Press (["Open Circuits"](https://nostarch.com/open-circuits), by Windell Oskay and Eric Schlaepfer).

 Nonetheless, there were no signs of all these things in the museum except for this mysterious object whose name can be read on the kit package: **Lectron Sistema 2000**.